 Inventor to the last breath

 Bernhard Dräger was an inventor with heart and soul.
 Again and again he improved his breathing devices (see e.g. DE485133) and tested all new developments personally.
 He gave his very last signature for the patent department the day before his death.
 According to Dräger, between 1900 and 1928, the year of his death, he and his father were granted 261 German and 443 foreign patents and 912 utility models.

 Bernhard Dräger died on January 12, 1928 at the age of only 57.
 His son Heinrich took over the management of the company - and kept it until 1984, which is probably quite unique in German economic history.

 The Dräger company, now managed by Bernhard's great-grandson Stefan, is still considered one of the leading manufacturers of medical and safety technology today.
-Demand for the ventilation and respiratory protection devices that the company continues to manufacture rose sharply in the wake of the COVID 19 pandemic this year.
+Demand for the ventilation and respiratory protection devices that the company continues to manufacture rose sharply in the wake of the COVID 19 pandemic in 2020.
 Dräger had to increase its production capacity considerably and recieved many orders, one of the biggest of them coming from the German government.

 Pictures: DEPATISnet, Dräger

 Last updated: 3 August 2022